CJ Stander

-Christiaan Johan Stander (born 5 April 1990) is a South African-Irish former rugby union player.
+Christiaan Johan Stander (born 5 April 1990) is a South African-born Irish former rugby union player.
 Stander's career began in his native South Africa, where he played for the Blue Bulls in the Currie Cup between 2010 and 2012 and for the Bulls in Super Rugby in 2012.
 He moved to Irish province Munster in 2012 and, after qualifying via residency in 2015, made his debut for Ireland in 2016, going on to earn 51 caps for his adopted country, as well as 1 cap for the British & Irish Lions in 2017, before retiring in 2021.

 Early life

 Stander was born in George, South Africa, where his family own a farm.
 Prior to focusing on rugby, Stander was a champion discus thrower as a teenager.
 Stander's native language growing up was Afrikaans.

 Rugby career

 Youth rugby

 Stander went to Blanco Primary School, where he began playing rugby at the age of nine, playing as a fly-half.
 He then went to Hoër Landbouskool Oakdale (Oakdale Agricultural High School), where he shifted into the number eight position at the age of 14.